Biocompatibility evaluation of respiratory gas pathways in healthcare applications

 The volume of air breathed by the patient

-Once the dose of VOCs received by the patient has been calculated, it can be compared with the tolerable exposure value, thus confirming whether or not the respiratory medical device is safe for the patient.
+Once the dose of VOSs received by the patient has been calculated, it can be compared with the tolerable exposure value, thus confirming whether or not the respiratory medical device is safe for the patient.

 In 2017, the European Union published a regulation in its Official Journal making these tests mandatory as part of the development of a new risky respiratory medical device.
 It regularly updates this regulation, with the latest modifications dating back to March 2023.